 Non-Flapper Outfits- Day Dresses

 The first step to dressing like a non-flapper is to avoid evening dresses altogether.
-Most women wore simple drop-waist dresses or slip over tunic dresses all day, every day.
-Real flapper girls wore these too.
+Most women wore simple drop-waist dresses or slip-over tunic dresses all day, every day.
+Real flapper girls wore these, too.
 Day dresses usually had short or long sleeves and hemlines that drifted between the ankle to just below the knee.
-Tops were plain while skirts were tiered, uneven, pleated or flounced for drama.
-Fabric for 20s house dresses was usually cotton in gingham checks or small prints.
-Solid colors were preferred for afternoon outings in richer fabrics like silk, chiffon, velvet or rayon.
-The beauty of 20s daywear was in the simple designs that accentuate vertical lines, an undefined low waist, and modest coverage.
+Tops were plain, while skirts were tiered, uneven, pleated, or flounced for drama.
+Fabric for ’20s house dresses was usually cotton in gingham checks or small prints.
+Solid colors were preferred for afternoon outings in richer fabrics like silk, chiffon, velvet, or rayon.
+The beauty of ’20s daywear was in the simple designs that accentuated vertical lines, an undefined low waist, and modest coverage.

 Here are some 1920s day dress options.
 Shop these and more here.